cookiejar/cookietemple/docs/lint.rst

 ~~~~~~~~~~~~~~~

 | PyPI dependency not up to date.
 The dependenecies specified in the requirements.txt and requirements_dev.txt are not up to date.
-| It is up to you whether you can and or want to update them.
+| It is up to you whether you can and want to update them.

 cli-java
 ^^^^^^^^^^^^